 Top 10 Country Vacation Songs

-There's nothing we look forward to more through the long winter months than the prospect of summer coming and taking a nice, relaxing vacation.
+There's nothing we look forward to more through the long winter months than the prospect of a nice, relaxing (and preferably tropical) vacation.
 And luckily, there's no shortage of great country songs to take along with you, no matter your vacation destination.

 From songs about fun at the beach, to tunes that talk about relaxing on the water with some good friends, most country vacation songs seem to have a common theme: drinking.
 Because let's face it, if you were in the mood for a nice cup of coffee, they'd let you have that at work.

 Get the vacation fun started early with our list of the Top 10 Country Vacation Songs.

 When he's not writing some of the most serious, all-time classic songs of the last several decades of country music, Jackson likes to unwind and kick back just as much as the next man.
 This No. 1 hit from 2008 describes the perfect vacation scenario: "Shot of tequila, beer on tap / Sweet southern woman set on my lap."
 What's not to like about a song that references both Hank Williams Jr. and Brooks & Dunn?

 Bentley knows how to have a good time.
 The second single from his fourth album is all about letting off steam at a club, and trying to hit on some attractive girls in the process: "And it's hey now, here we go / DJ don't you play nothing slow / Keep those girls out on the floor / Gotta make 'em wanna come back for more."
 The fun track, written by Bentley and Jim Beavers, was a huge hit in 2009, becoming the singer's seventh No. 1 single and earning a spot in the Top 10 Country Vacation Songs.